Providing pathways to possibilities for students in STEM

 In Year 2, the project will expand to include 10th grade students, with returning participants mentoring incoming ninth graders.
 Over time, cohort members through grade 12 will be offered internships with industry partners such as Google and other technology firms.
 Each summer, a new cohort of ninth grade students will be chosen while existing participants will continue to receive support through mentoring, enrichment, college advising, and additional internship opportunities.

-After meeting with several New York City high schools, Leaders High School and University Heights High School were chosen for the project due to the fact they each:
+After meeting with several New York City high schools, Leaders High School and WHEELS were chosen for the project due to the fact they each:

 • Comprise a presence of MƒA teachers